 It is unrealistic to expect yourself to be able to manage the big stresses of life without having developed your spiritually connected loving adult self.
 Just as a baby or toddler needs a loving parent to help regulate their feelings, so we need our loving adult to regulate ours.

 The more you practice Inner Bonding in your everyday life when things are not overwhelming, the easier time you will have managing situations when you feel besieged by life.
-Maintaining your center and equanimity in the face of stressful situations IS possible, but not without the practice to develop your loving adult who can access spiritual help at the moment you are being challenged.
+Maintaining your centre and equanimity in the face of stressful situations IS possible, but not without the practice to develop your loving adult who can access spiritual help at the moment you are being challenged.

 As you practice Inner Bonding, you will find that it becomes easier and easier to manage the stresses of life without feeling too overwhelmed.